shailendra-singh93/zabbix-ansible-centos/README.md

 ## Overview

-Ansible-playbook
+Ansible-playbook for
-Centos-7 or Centos-8 Environment
+Centos-7 or Centos-8 Environment to install
-Zabbix4.0-server(rpm)
+Zabbix4.0-server(rpm) and
 Zabbix-agent(rpm)

 ## Target Environment